Home

 Climate -- It grows well for me indoors between 60 and 80 degrees F (16-27°C).
 I have no knowledge of how well it grows outside that temperature range.
 I don't think it will be happy below 50 degrees F (10°C).

-Dormancy care - It's normal for the plant to drop it's branches and go dormant for 2-3 months per year.
+Dormancy care - It's normal for the plant to drop it's branches and go dormant for about 2-3 months per year.
 When this happens reduce watering until the soil is just slightly moist.
 Avoid letting it dry out completely.

 Pests to watch for -- Watch for any pests that can affect your other plants.
 Try using insecticidal soap spray before using stronger remedies, since some may harm the plant.